 • Level of difficulty: Intermediate (L300).

-• Prerequisites: This course has the following prerequisites:
+• Prerequisites: This course requires completion of the following prerequisites:

 Brief Summary